Emmanuelbett67/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Capstone-Project
-All the jupyter notebooks from the module
+All the jupyter notebooks from the module.